ocni-dtu/livestock-blog/content/posts/utci_parameters.md

 # Universal Thermal Climate Index Model
 Before going into the parameter investigation let me just, for clarity, describe basis for the UTCI model.

-“The UTCI is defined as the air temperature (Ta) of the reference condition causing the same model response as actual conditions.”
+“The UTCI is defined as the air temperature (T<sub>a</sub>) of the reference condition causing the same model response as actual conditions.”
 (Błazejczyk et al. 2013)

 This can be rewritten as: